QuiteLiterallyAnything/QLA_Fulpstation_Fork/fulp_modules/readme.md

 ### What is a TG file and why does it matter?

-- a TG file is a file that we share with our upstream, TGstation.
+- A TG file is a file that we share with our upstream, TGstation.
 Every time we update, all our files get updated to whatever TG has them set to.
 - To counter this, we have our a fulp_modules folder, containing all the fulp files.
-- There is one exception, our TGUI files, which is placed in the same folder as TG's.
-It is placed there because of some dumb tgui stuff who cares no one really knows, it just does.
+- There is one exception: our TGUI files.
+These are placed in the same folder as TG's.
+It's there because of some dumb tgui stuff who cares no one really knows, it just does.
 Ok?

 ### What is a TG edit?

-- a TG edit is when Fulp code is inserted into a TG core file/folder.
+- A TG edit is when Fulp code is inserted into a TG core file/folder.
-- An obvious example of this are maps and our tgui files, but they are also used for patches/edits we make, that can't be overwriten instead.
+- Obvious examples of this would be our maps and tgui files, but these are also used for changes that can't work as overrides.

+### What are Overrides?

+- Since our '.dm' files are included last in `tgstation.dme`, any datums/procs declared (or even *redeclared*) within them will take precedence over the versions found in '/code'.
+- This is very useful since it allows us to change TG code without making a direct TG edit.
+- DO NOTE: It's best to use overrides sparingly and with clear documentation and/or comments.
+They have the potential to cause a lot of confusion and bugs during TGUs if we inherit changes from TG that affect things we've overriden.

 ## Fulp Modules

 ### What is Fulp Modules?

-This file contains near-all the code exclusive to Fulpstation.
+This file contains nearly all of the code exclusive to Fulpstation.

-Due to how maintaining a downstream codebase works, since we must frequently update to latest TG, making sure most our code is as Modular as it can be, is the best way to keep us up-to-date without requiring days worth of effort for every update.
+Due to how maintaining a downstream codebase works, we must frequently make sure our code is as modular as possible.
+This is the best way to keep us up-to-date without requiring days worth of effort for every update.

 We are incredibly strict in modularity, and Pull Requests can (and will) be quickly denied and closed if they are unable to be modular.
 Exceptions are granted to this, such as if we are already touching said file, as numbers of lines edited is irrelevant once there's at least one line changed.